-Picking your first guitar isn’t as straightforward as it seems.
-That’s especially the case in 2019, with how accessible the instrument has become and the sheer variety available.
+Picking your first guitar isn’t always as straightforward as it should be.
+That’s especially the case in 2020, due to how accessible the instrument has become and the plethora of options available.
+From budget Strats to Dinky’s, there’s a daunting amount of six strings on the market.

-To that end, we’ve put together a guide that will help you kickstart your six-string journey.
-On this list, you’ll find axes that score highly across three metrics: affordability, simplicity and versatility.
-We believe a beginner’s guitar should be easy to learn on (no complicated switches), neutral or flexible enough for a few styles (no one-trick ponies) and reasonably priced ($700 and below).
+To give you a head start, we’ve compiled a guide that will help you kickstart your six-string journey.
+Here, you’ll find guitars that score highly across four metrics: affordability, simplicity, versatility and coolness.
+We believe a beginner’s guitar should be easy to navigate, neutral or flexible enough for a range of styles and genres and reasonably priced, too.